Professional Accountancy (MSc and PG Cert)

 Getting started and improving your study skills

-When you register we give you access to two short courses Getting Started and Study Skills that get you ready to study.
+When you register we give you access to two short induction courses Getting Started and Study Skills that get you ready to study.

 Getting Started is an induction course that introduces you to the information and processes that you need to know about to successfully complete the Professional Accountancy degree.
 It teaches you how to use the Virtual Learning Environment (VLE) where you will find your study materials, submit your coursework, discuss relevant course-related issues with other students (and with tutors if you choose the web-supported learning option), and monitor your progress.
 It shows you how the VLE is used for your assessment.
 It shows you how to create an electronic portfolio that you can use for personal development planning and setting personal study and work-related goals, for accumulating evidence of life-long learning and to display your achievements, competencies and skills.